 Set Up A Nativity Scene

 Christmas Markets have more of a purpose than just drinking Glühwein and meeting with friends.
 It’s a place to stock up on your newest addition to you Nativity Scene that is set up along with the Christmas tree.
+Families get really creative when building their own mini Nativity Scene.

 Lock The Door To The Room With The Tree